JohnOberhauser/Varda-Theme/README.md

-# Varda-Theme
+# What this is
+This repository contains:
-Dot files and a theme for various programs, surrounding my hyprland setup.
+- My dot files for my hyprland setup
+- Scripts to set up everything from a fresh arch install
+- Theme implementations for various programs for the Varda theme

-Some programs will have files missing and gitignored related to color scheme.
+Some configs will have files ignored by git related to the color scheme / theme.
 The missing files are located in `./setup/themes`.
 I use a script to easily swap out themes.
 The script is `./setup/scripts/setTheme.sh`

+# Theme Showcase

 ## Varda